-6.3 Combinations of equation system and gradient strategies are useful for training
+6.3 Combinations of equation system and gradient strategies are useful for training retraining delta rule weight layer - which requires less comput- 6.3.1 It is not always trivial to ing time.

 Analogous to the MLP we perform a gradient descent to find the suitable weights by means of the already well known delta rule.
-Here, backpropagation is unnecessary since we only have to train one single weight layer - which requires less computing time.
+Here, backpropagation is unnecessary since we only have to train one single in which we now insert as follows: